bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 ---
-title: Android UI test on virtual devices
+title: Device testing for Android
 date: 2018-10-13 08:39:08 +0000
 redirect_from: []
 published: false

 ---

-## Enable UI tests on virtual devices

 First you need to enable device testing to your app, then select a build whose primary workflow Bitrise will extend with our building test, `Gradle Runner` and our `[BETA] Virtual Device Testing for Android` Step.